South Atlantic League: History

 There have been several South Atlantic Leagues in the history of minor league baseball, spanning from 1904 to the present with a few breaks.
 The league ran from 1904 to 1917 as a class C league, then started up again in 1919, also class C. This time it ran from 1919 to 1930, moving up to class B beginning in 1921.
 William G. Bramham became league president in mid-1924 and served until 1930.
 The league was restarted again as a class B from 1936 to 1942, shut down as a result of World War II, and returned in 1946 as a class A league.
 The AA Southern Association (which never integrated) died after the 1961 season and so the SAL was promoted to AA in 1963 to take its place; a year later the name was changed to the Southern League.
 Out of the 51 seasons of operation, Augusta, Georgia competed in 46, Macon, Georgia was around for 46, and Columbia, South Carolina was in 45.
 Charleston, South Carolina; Jacksonville, Florida; Savannah, Georgia; and Columbus, Georgia; each competed for at least 29 years also, making for a relatively stable lineup.

 The South Atlantic League name went unused for 16 years, but in 1980 the Western Carolinas League brought back the name when it sought to change its identity.
 For nearly 60 years, 1948 through 2007, the dominant figure in the WCL/SAL was league founder and president John Henry Moss, who started the WCL as a young man in 1948, refounded it in 1960 and then led it into the new century.
 Moss retired at the close of the 2007 South Atlantic League season.
 He died at age 90 on July 1, 2009, at Kings Mountain, North Carolina—a town where he had also been mayor for 23 years.

 In 2005, the SAL had the highest attendance in 101 years with over 3,541,992 fans (while minor league baseball set a second straight record with 41,333,279 attendees).
 When the league last played a season, in 2019, it had 14 teams, divided into two divisions of seven clubs.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.

 As part of Major League Baseball's 2021 reorganization of the minor leagues, the South Atlantic League was promoted to High-A and temporarily renamed the "High-A East" for the 2021 season.
 Following MLB's acquisition of the rights to the names of the historical minor leagues, the High-A East was renamed the South Atlantic League effective with the 2022 season.

+In July 2024, MiLB announced that the Hub City Spartanburgers will join the South Atlantic League in 2025, replacing the Hickory Crawdads.

+In August 2025, it was announced that the Frederick Keys and Aberdeen IronBirds would swap leagues starting in 2026, with the Keys joining the SAL and the IronBirds joining MLB Draft League, a hybrid collegiate summer/professional league outside of MiLB.